BrendanBena/poetry-gen/README.md

 Repo to host a creative poetry generation project implementation for the Summer 2019 UCCS REU in Machine Learning for Natural Language Processing.

 ## Data Collection & Preparation
+The following section outlines the necessary steps to complete the initial data collection and pre-processing of our project.

   #### Collection of dream data
   To collect the dream data from _DreamBank.net_ that we used in our project run the .py files from the CL as follows: